blueSparrow2000/GOEC/README.md

 Sorry to those who cloned earlier version.
 I messed up with my github and some codes were not updated.
 The codes probably didn't run...
-Now that I have resetted everything, It should be OK!
+Now that I have resetted everything, It should be good to go!